Conference Carolinas: Sports

 When Barton became the sixth member to sponsor men's volleyball in 2011–12, Conference Carolinas became the fourth official scholarship-granting conference in NCAA men's volleyball.
 It also became the first all-sports conference (i.e., one that sponsors men's and women's basketball) ever to sponsor men's volleyball as a scholarship sport, and is also the first men's volleyball conference to consist solely of Division II members.
 No D-I all-sports conference sponsored the sport until the Big West Conference launched a men's volleyball league in the 2018 season (2017–18 school year).
+CC is also the first NCAA conference to officially sponsor women's triathlon, adding the sport for 2026–27.

 Conference Carolinas sponsors intercollegiate athletic competition in the following sports:

 A divisional format is used for men's & women's soccer, men's & women's basketball, softball and women's volleyball.